ssamkough/sammy-samkough-website-old-3/README.md

 ## Preface 🖍️

 - My original website was done in Wordpress which didn't make me happy, so now I'm custom building it.
+- The reason I'm making my website is static is for the sake of simplicity and speed.
+There's no need to utilize extra packages when there's no need.

 ## Technologies 🕹️